Rainbow Flag Nylon 3ftx5ft$33.80

 What are the main pride flags?

 Current popular pride flags include rainbow pride flags, bisexual pride flags, and transgender pride flags.
-You can find all those pride flags and more here.
+You can find previously mentioned pride flags and more.

 How many pride flags are there?